RandomDebugGuy/NexusBotDC/README.md

 - `serverId`: ID of the Discord server where the bot will operate.
 - `generalChannelId`: ID of the general channel where the bot will send messages.

-Put your commands/bot event Javascript files in their respective folders and run `npm run start`, thats it!
+Put your custom commands/bot event Javascript files in their respective folders and run `npm run start`, thats it!

 # Globally Defined Names for code: